 Qualification and recognition

-Upon completion of this program, you will receive an ICT40120 Certificate IV in Information Technology (Web Development).
+On completion, you will receive the ICT40120 Certificate IV in Information Technology (Web Development) qualification.

 Connections with industry